|Joan Blackman, Artistic Director, violin

 Joan Blackman, Associate Concertmaster of the Vancouver Symphony, enjoys a vibrant musical life in our community.
 Besides playing in the orchestra, she is sought after as a first class chamber musician in North America.
 She is also an active teacher, giving master classes throughout B.C.
 Joan has performed and recorded as soloist with Vancouver Symphony, Victoria Symphony, CBC Radio Orchestra, and the Banff Festival Orchestra.

 As Artistic Director of the Vetta Chamber Music and Recital Society, she programs and performs with the best of BC talent along with invited guests from afar.
 She is also a member of the acclaimed American String Project, which brings together concertmasters and soloists throughout North America.
-Joan has performed at several summer festivals including the Hornby Island and Pender Harbour Chamber Music festival, and will perform this summer at the Victoria Chamber Music Festival, and in Musicfest Vancouver with the Vetta String Quartet.
+Joan has performed at several summer festivals including the Hornby Island and Pender Harbour Chamber Music festival, Musicfest Vancouver, and this last summer at the Victoria Chamber Music Festival with William Preucil.

 Currently Professor of Cello at the University of North Texas, Eugene Osadchy is a Principal cellist with the Plano Symphony.
 He is also the Artistic Advisor of the Vetta Chamber Music Series in Vancouver, Canada and the Blue Candlelight Music Series in Dallas, TX.